jbloomlab/map_flu_serum_Perth2009_H3_HA/README.md

      You can also directly open each notebook as an interactive app in [appmode](https://github.com/oschuett/appmode) by clicking on the links in the *Quick summary* section at the top of this README.
      To generate static protein structure images for the final figures, you also need to run each notebook locally and interactively cell-by-cell (giving time for each structure to render).

+  5. The Jupyter notebook [make_final_figs.ipynb](make_final_figs.ipynb) generates the final figures for the paper, which are placed in [.results/figures/final](.results/figures/final).
+     You need to run this notebook to generate the figures.

 ## Configuring the analysis
 The configuration for the analysis is in a separate file, [config.yaml](config.yaml).
 This file defines key variables for the analysis, and should be self-explanatory.